pmPartch/GetCleanDataProject2/Codebook.md

 ## multiple sample taken for a given subject and activity

-Each subject (of 30) were all measured multiple times for each acvitity (WALKING, WALKING\_UPSTAIRS, WALKING\_DOWNSTAIRS, SITTING, STANDING, LAYING)
+Each subject (of 30) were all measured multiple times for each activity (WALKING, WALKING\_UPSTAIRS, WALKING\_DOWNSTAIRS, SITTING, STANDING, LAYING)

 ## removed columns from the raw data sets due to naming mistakes